-- 1. The existing site survey plan is to be drawn to 1:500 scale (or other appropriate scale) and show: - the location of the land, the measurements of the boundaries of the land, the size of the land and north point; - the existing levels of the land in relation to buildings and roads; - · location and height of existing structures on the site; and - location and height of adjacent buildings and private open space. - 2.
+- 1. The existing site survey plan is to be drawn to 1:500 scale (or other appropriate scale) and show: - the location of the land, the measurements of the boundaries of the land, the size of the land and north point; - · the existing levels of the land in relation to buildings and roads; - · location and height of existing structures on the site; and - location and height of adjacent buildings and private open space. - 2.
 An aerial photograph of the subject site with the site boundary superimposed. - 3.
-A Site Analysis Plan must be provided which identifies existing natural elements of the site (including all hazards and constraints), existing vegetation, property dimensions, footpath crossing levels and alignments, existing pedestrian and vehicular access points and other facilities, slope and topography, natural features such as watercourses, rock outcrops, utility services, boundaries, orientation, view corridors and all structures on neighbouring properties where relevant to the application (including windows, driveways etc.). - A locality/context plan drawn to 1:500 scale (or other appropriate scale) should be submitted indicating: - significant local features such as parks, community facilities and open space, water courses and heritage items; - the location and uses of existing buildings, shopping and employment areas: - traffic and road patterns, pedestrian routes and public transport nodes; and - The existing site plan and locality plan should be supported by a written explanation of the local and site constraints and opportunities revealed through the above documentation. - The Environmental Assessment in accordance with the Director-General's Environmental Assessment Requirements as outlined in Attachment 1. - 6.
-Subdivision plans are to show the following:- - The location, boundary dimensions, site area and north point of the land, and names of roads fronting the land; - Title showing the description of the land with lot and DP numbers etc: - Existing and proposed subdivision pattern including all measurements and sites areas of existing and proposed allotments; - · Location and details of all proposed roads and footpaths; - · Location of all structures proposed and retained on site; - Cross sections of roads, including gradients, widths, road names, footpaths etc. - Existing and proposed finished levels in relation to roads, footpaths and structures; - · Location and details of access points to the subdivision; - Existing vegetation on the land and vegetation to be retained;
+A Site Analysis Plan must be provided which identifies existing natural elements of the site (including all hazards and constraints), existing vegetation, property dimensions, footpath crossing levels and alignments, existing pedestrian and vehicular access points and other facilities, slope and topography, natural features such as watercourses, rock outcrops, utility services, boundaries, orientation, view corridors and all structures on neighbouring properties where relevant to the application (including windows, driveways etc.). - 4.
+A locality/context plan drawn to 1:500 scale (or other appropriate scale) should be submitted indicating: - significant local features such as parks, community facilities and open space, water courses and heritage items; - the location and uses of existing buildings, shopping and employment areas: - traffic and road patterns, pedestrian routes and public transport nodes; and - The existing site plan and locality plan should be supported by a written explanation of the local and site constraints and opportunities revealed through the above documentation. - 5.
+The Environmental Assessment in accordance with the Director-General's Environmental Assessment Requirements as outlined in Attachment 1. - 6.
+The Architectural drawings are to be drawn to scale and illustrate the following: - the location of any existing building envelopes or structures on the land in relation to the boundaries of the land and any development on adjoining land; - the floor plans (including the location of lifts, stairs and corridors); - · fenestrations, balconies and other features; - section plans illustrating detailed sections of the proposed facades; - · public domain works, proposed communal facilities and servicing points; - indicative building heights shown as building envelopes in elevation significant level changes; - · the height of the proposed development in relation to the land; - any changes that will be made to the level of the land by excavation, filling or otherwise: - the level of the lowest floor, the level of any yard or unbuilt area and the level of the ground;